 Equity pay review

 The process is designed to objectively review each member of staff’s salary in line with relevant internal benchmark information.
-This is in order to ensure parity between colleagues undertaking similar roles across the College (with similar levels of achievement and contribution).
+This is in order to ensure parity between colleagues undertaking similar roles across the College.

 The Equity Pay Review criteria are: